Lanzavechia/Practico-Toptive/README.md

 # Practico-Toptive

--To run server use comand "npm run dev" .
+-To run server use comand "npm run dev" (from Practico-Toptive folder ).

 -database:{
         host: 'localhost',